rantonkoga/hackathon-frontend-2022/README.md

 Caveats:
 * You can use any username/email and password to `login`.
+* Currently most of the dropdown information is hard-coded so information displayed on map and dropdown may not be accurate.
 * The location is set to a pre-defined route so currently not able to set any location yet.
-* Currently most of the dropdown information is hard-coded so information displayed on map and dropdown may not be accurate.
+* Current Hard Coded Set Routes that are usable
+  * From : Mangere Town Centre / 11 Cortina Place
+  * To : AsBuilt

 ## Requirements:
 * [Node v16+](https://nodejs.org/en/download/)